banner ad

 You do not need a doctor’s referral to make an appointment with one of our counselors, however, in rare instances, you may need a referral from your doctor to ensure coverage on your extended medical plan.

-How do I know if a counselor is competent and qualified?
+How do I know if a counsellor is competent and qualified?

 The person you see should be registered with their respective governing body.
 They should have a minimum of a Master’s degree in either “Psychology”, “Counselling Psychology” or “Social Work” and have letters of designation after their name such as; Psychologist (R.Psych.), Canadian Certified Counsellors (C.C.C) or Registered Clinical Counsellors (R.C.C.).